Manu343726/tinyrefl/README.md

    cross compiled with a custom CMake toolchain file, and configures itself accordingly.
 No changes are needed in the tool integration as shown in the previous example.

+## Compiler support

+The library has been testes against GCC >= 5.x and Clang >= 5.x.y.
+MSVC is not supported, but I have plans to make it work in the future.
+See the [CI build matrix](https://gitlab.com/Manu343726/tinyrefl/-/jobs) for details.

 ## Acknowledgements

 Many thanks to:

- - Jonathan "foonathan" Muller, for his awesome [cppast]() library, feedback, and quick bugfixing.
+ - [Jonathan "foonathan" Müller](https://foonathan.net/), for his awesome [cppast](https://github.com/foonathan/cppast) library, feedback, and quick bugfixing.
- - My team lead at Bytech, for letting me integrate this for QML C++ models (More about this soon).
+ - My team lead at Bytech, for letting me integrate this for Qt QML C++ models (More about this soon).

 ## License